 The psychiatrist sent Jenn for what she, and many leading psychiatrists believe is the best treatment and rehab option for those with Borderline Personality Disorder – DBT or dialectical behavior therapy, one of the STARR treatment options.
 Personality disorders are hard to treat, but through DBT, suffers can be shown the enormity or lack thereof, of most situations they are overreacting to, to help them better understand the healthiest way to reframe situations and cope!
 Jean still lives with Borderline Personality Disorder, but she has learned how to reframe situations and better respond to them in a more even-keeled manner.
 No serious boyfriend yet to report, but she’s excited to get back to Detroit now and work on meeting that special someone.

-Learn STARR Practices that can help those of us with Borderline Personality Disorder:
+Learn STARR Exercises that can help those of us with Borderline Personality Disorder: